karev-a/a-house/README.md

 # Final word
 This project is not complete, yet functional to the extent of above-mentioned features.
 What was planned, but not finished:
-* Refreshing auctions to reflect their status (active vs inactive)
 * Seller and buyer ratings
 * Transaction overview
 * Balance on users account